alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 All three equations are the same.

-The equation $\bf w⋅x>b$   defines all the points on one side of the hyperplane, and $\bf w⋅x<=b$  all the points on the other side of  the hyperplane and on the hyperplane itself.
+The equation $w \cdot x \gt b$  defines all the points on one side of the hyperplane, and $w \cdot x \ge b$  all the points on the other side of  the hyperplane and on the hyperplane itself.
 This happens to be the  very definition of “linear separability” Thus, the perceptron allows us to separate our feature space in two convex half-spaces.

 (From https://sergedesmedt.github.io/MathOfNeuralNetworks/RosenblattPerceptronArticle.html)

 If we can calculate the weights then we can have a weight vector, which splits the input feature vectors to two regions by a hyperplane.

 ![cornellperceptron](https://i.imgur.com/OIN3maHm.png)

 Image source [https://www.cs.cornell.edu/courses/cs4780/2018fa/lectures/images/perceptron/perceptron_img1.png](https://www.cs.cornell.edu/courses/cs4780/2018fa/lectures/images/perceptron/perceptron_img1.png)

 In simple terms, it means that an unknown feature vector of an input set belonging to say Dogs and Cats, when done a Dot product with a trained weight vector, will fall into either the Dog space of the hyperplane, or the Cat space of the hyperplane.
 This is how neural networks do classifications.